HYPOMANIA — IS IT A BENEFICIAL CREATIVE ENERGY OR A PRECURSOR TO BIPOLAR DISEASE?

 Features of mania reflect a marked elevation of mood, characterized by euphoria, overactivity and disinhibition.
-Hypomania is the mild form of mania.
+Hypomania is a mild form of mania.

-Yes, it can exist without the depression; however, it is more common to have a period of moderate depression after a state of hypomania.
-Hypomania can lead into a full manic episode and is often what precedes a full manic episode in those suffering from bipolar disorder.
+Yes, it can exist without depression; however, it is more common to have a period of moderate depression after a state of hypomania.
+Hypomania can lead to a full manic episode and is often what precedes a full manic episode in those suffering from bipolar disorder.

 RK: What are some of the better “outcomes” or conditions for a person with hypomania?
 In other words, it can be a productive time for some people, yes?